raghebbenhamouda/CloudCertNotes/README.md

 - IAM Permissions ⇒ For users in your AWS account
     - Create IAM policy and attach it to a IAM User or Role
     - API Gateway verifies the permissions
-    - Uses Sig v4 to identify correct IAM credentials in headers passed on with the call
+    - Uses **Sig v4** to identify correct IAM credentials in headers passed on with the call
 - Lambda/Custom Authorizer ⇒ 3rd party authorizations
-    - Validates tokens via Lambda
+    - Validates the tokens being passed in header via Lambda
     - Caches results of authorization
     - Used for OAuth/SAML/3rd party auth
     - Lambda function must return an IAM policy for the user